monesidn/telegraf-command-arg-parser/README.md

 When configuring the instance of `ArgParserBuilder` you can specify if the handler should always be called or only when valid arguments are found.

 ### `ArgParserBuilder`
 This builder is the class where you need to declare what your command expect to receive as argument.
-Currently the following argument types are supported:
+Currently the following argument types are supported.
+Options are specified using an hash object.
-- `number()`: a number, there are a few options that can be specified as argument in a hash object:
+- `number()`: parse a number.
+Options:
+    - `default`: When there is nothing to parse returns this value instead of an error.
     - `min`: a lower bound for the accepted range
     - `max`: an upper bound for the accepted range
+    - `round`: if `true` round the value to an integer
+    - `rejectFloats`: if `true` and a float value is parsed return an error.
+Take priority over `round`.
     - `strict`: whatever to use strict mode for parsing.
 See [number-parser-cfg.ts](src/middleware-with-args/number-parser-cfg.ts) for a more in-depth explanation.
     - `parser`: You can supply a custom parsing function to support i18n.
 Never pass `parseInt` here!
 See [number-parser-cfg.ts](src/middleware-with-args/number-parser-cfg.ts) for a more in-depth explanation.
-- `string()`: a string, no validation performed.
+- `string()`: parse a string, no validation performed.
 Stops at first space.
+Options:
+    - `default`: When there is nothing to parse returns this value instead of an error.
 - `oneOf()`: a string from a list of accepted values.
+Options:
+    - `default`: When there is nothing to parse returns this value instead of an error.
+    - `accepted`: The value that can be parsed.
+    - `caseSensitive`: Should the match be case sensitive?
 - `rest()`: what was not consumed by other arguments in a single string argument.
 - `custom()`: What to do custom parsing?
 Pass your function here.